jain-shantanu/DIRECD_soft/source/FAQ.rst

     * Use manual edge detection option

     If Edge 1 is found but Edge 2 is not found, then the script automatically takes flare source as the second cone edge and continues to the next step.
-Users can manually define edges 1 and 2 using the manual edge detection option.
+Users also have an option to manually define edges 1 and 2 using the manual edge detection option.

+** Technical Notes**

+* The application requires SunPy, Astropy, and other astronomical Python packages
+* Processing times vary from 5-30 minutes depending on parameters and system capabilities
+* Results are saved in the Events directory with timestamps for reproducibility

 Comparing with Coronagraphs
 ------------

+**Q: What LASCO data format is required?**
+    A: The tool requires calibrated LASCO C2 or C3 FITS files with standard SolarSoft header information.

+**Q: I don't have calibrated data, where can I get it?**
+    A: At this moment, it's not possible to calibrate LASCO data using astropy/sunpy libraries in python.
+    However, we provide IDL/Solarsoft routines with the package where the users can calibrate the LASCO C2 data for DIRECD analysis.
+    When the user chooses "I don't have calibrated data", the pro file is saved in:

+    Events/
+        └── YYYY-MM-DDTHH-MM-SS/  (event timestamp)
+                └── lasco.pro

 Others
 ------------